VArtzy/poplog/README.md

 # **PopLog** - Console Log as Toast Notifications

-**PopLog** is a lightweight JavaScript package that transforms `console.log` outputs into browser-friendly toast notifications.
+**PopLog** is a simple, effective and lightweight JavaScript package that transforms `console.log` outputs into browser-friendly toast notifications.
 It makes debugging more interactive by displaying log messages as toasts on the screen, without the need to open developer tools.

 ## Features
 - Converts `console.log` messages into styled toasts.